labujaber1/cycle-colours/readme.txt

 the code and comments.
 The plugin does not distinguish between html tags as the inline css does not need it to work.
 Changing a container, dropdown list, input field will work providing the class or id entered is correct for the frontend.
 The interval times are 1 minute (for testing), 1 hour, daily, weekly, and monthly.
-When testing allow for 1-1.5 minute before refreshing the page preview as sometimes it is not exactly a minute between scheduled events which admittedly is not understood as it uses the wordpress scheduling functions to do it.
+When testing allow for 1-1.5 minute before refreshing the page preview as sometimes it is not exactly a minute between scheduled events even though wordpress scheduling functions are used.

 == Screenshots ==